 Wearables: personalisation or surveillance?

 By 2020, Gartner predicts there will be around 20 billion connected ‘things’ across the globe.
-While many devices such as wall sensors, smart meters and thermostats may seem mundane, the advent of ‘wearables’ promises to forge a seamless relationship between our digital and our personal lives.
+While many devices such as wall sensors, smart meters and thermostats may seem mundane, the advent of ‘wearables’ promises to forge a seamless relationship between our digital and our personal and working lives.
 With a smart watch or a fitness tracker, we can now access online services or monitor our health, all from the comfort of our own wrists.
 And medtech companies are going beyond mainstream wearable applications and exploring use-cases such as checking patients’ vital signs during hospital stays, notifying patients when they are about to have a seizure, either via embedded devices or even ‘smart pills’.

 Wearables pose opportunities and challenges beyond our personal lives however, if they are incorporated into the wider economy.
 Personalisation in insurance, for example, is leading to interesting ethical debates in the industry.
 As insurers are becoming more tech savvy, they are able to access and analyse greater levels of data to accurately define and price risk.
 Some envisage a future where individuals are rewarded with a lower health insurance premium if they can provide evidence of healthy living, in the same way that telematics has done so in car insurance.
 Whether we pool or individualise risk in insurance leads to questions around both fairness and freedom: is it fair that the healthy are burdened by the ill?
 Can we take our own risks, free from the ‘nudging’ of a wearable device?